jadhavdurgesh/emotorad_assignment/README.md

 AppCubit Class

-The AppCubit class is the heart of the app, responsible for managing the application’s state.
-It tracks the user’s balance, the scratch card’s availability, and the transaction history.
-The state is updated in response to user interactions like scratching a card or redeeming items.
+The AppCubit class manages the state of the app, which includes the balance, the scratch card’s availability, and transaction history.
+Here’s a breakdown of its functionality:
-	•	Initial State: The app starts with a balance of 1000 coins, a scratch card available, no transactions, and a countdown timer set to 0 seconds.
+	•	Initial State: The app starts with a balance of 1000 coins, a scratch card available for use, an empty transaction history, and a countdown timer set to 0.
-	•	Redeem Item: Users can redeem their rewards, and the transaction is added to the history, updating the balance accordingly.
+	•	Redeem Item: Users can redeem their coins.
+This updates the balance and logs the transaction in the history.
-	•	Scratch Card: When the user scratches a card, a random reward is generated, and the balance is updated.
-The scratch card is then disabled until the countdown finishes.
+	•	Scratch Card: When users scratch the card, they receive a random reward (between 50 to 500 coins).
+The balance is updated, and the scratch card becomes unavailable until the countdown timer expires.
-	•	Countdown Timer: After scratching the card, a countdown starts, preventing the user from scratching again until the time expires (set to 1 hour or 3600 seconds).
-Once the countdown reaches 0, the user can scratch again.
+	•	Countdown Timer: After scratching the card, a countdown starts, and the user cannot scratch again until the timer reaches zero (set to 3600 seconds, or 1 hour).
+Once the countdown expires, the scratch card becomes available again.
-	•	Closing Timer: The timer is properly canceled when the app is closed to avoid memory leaks.
+	•	Timer Management: The countdown timer is managed and properly canceled when the app is closed to prevent memory leaks.

 AppState

-AppState is a data model that defines the current state of the app.
+AppState is a data model that holds the current state of the application.
 It includes:
-	•	balance: The user’s current balance in coins.
+	•	balance: The user’s current coin balance.
-	•	canScratch: A boolean indicating if the user can scratch the card.
+	•	canScratch: A boolean flag indicating if the user can scratch the card.
-	•	transactions: A list of transactions, where each transaction logs details of rewards earned.
+	•	transactions: A list of transactions, each recording a reward earned.
-	•	countDown: The remaining time in seconds before the user can scratch again.
+	•	countDown: The time remaining before the user can scratch the card again.

 Usage
-	1. Start Scratching: Users can tap on the scratch card to reveal a reward.
+	1. Scratch a Card: Users tap on the scratch card to reveal a random reward.
-	2. View Rewards: After scratching, the user earns coins, which are added to the balance.
+	2. View Rewards: After scratching, the earned coins are added to the user’s balance.
-	3. Transaction History: The app maintains a transaction history, logging every reward earned.
+	3. Transaction History: The app logs each scratch and its reward in the transaction history.
-	4. Countdown Timer: The user must wait for the countdown to finish before scratching again.
+	4. Countdown: Users must wait for the countdown to expire before they can scratch again.

 License

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

-This version focuses on explaining the implementation and flow of the app, with proper formatting and no code snippets.
+This is now ready to be used as a README file on GitHub, structured with proper headings and clean formatting.
 Let me know if you need further adjustments!